eduardo-pgoes/tic-tac-toe/README.md

-# Getting Started with Create React App
+# React Tic-Tac-Toe

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A simple project implementing a Tic-Tac-Toe game in React.js. ;)
 ## Available Scripts

 In the project directory, you can run: